 Ever wondered how Crayola® makes their crayons?
 See it right before your eyes at The Crayola Factory, a hands-on discovery center for children and adults.
 Explore the magic color and experiment with innovative art techniques at this playful museum.
 With younger visitors in mind, Crayola® added The Color Park, a section of the factory for preschoolers, which includes a ball play area and a soft play area for children ages two and under.

 For families with children ages two to 13, Sesame Place provides an interactive experience with all of your favorite Sesame Street characters!
-Children can enjoy more than three dozen stimulating play activities, including exhilarating water attractions such as Sky Splash, live stage shows, the "Rock Around the Block" musical parade, the thrilling Vapor Trail roller coaster and memorable Sesame Street character greetings throughout the day.
+Children can enjoy more than three dozen stimulating play activities, including exhilarating water attractions such as Sky Splash, live stage shows, the "Rock Around the Block" musical parade, the thrilling Vapor Trail roller coaster, and memorable Sesame Street character greetings throughout the day.
 Recently renovated, the Count’s Splash Castle is a multi-level waterplay attraction featuring more than 90 play elements.
 New for 2014, Cookie’s Monster Land features five exciting rides.
 In 2015, Sesame Place® is celebrating 35 Years of Furry Fun.
 Enjoy the new birthday decorations including bright balloons and a giant inflatable birthday cake.
 Join the festivities during the new Neighborhood Birthday Party Parade™, with showings throughout the summer.